murthylab/fly-vr/README.md

 * flyvr-fictrac
   process which launches the fictrac binary
   * `flyvr-fictrac -f FicTracPGR_ConfigMaster.txt -m log.txt`
+* flyvr-hwio
+  device which drives the scanimage signaling and is available for future expansion for other stimulus (odor, etc).
+  It also has a few additional options to aid visual debugging
+  * `flyvr-hwio -debug_led 5`
+    * `--debug_led`
+      port on which to flash an LED upon starting a new playlist item

 Similarly, the following secondary utilities are available also as separate processes to aid debugging, development, testing or observing experiments in progress